BelalAhmed4/Ayah/README.md

 # Quran Verse and Tafseer Viewer

-This project is a web application built with Next.js that displays a specific Quran verse (Ayat Al-Kursi) and allows users to navigate to a Tafseer (interpretation) page without reloading the browser.
-The application is designed for a seamless user experience with fast page transitions.
+This project is a web application built with Next.js that displays Ayat Al-Kursi, a significant verse from the Quran, and provides a Tafseer (interpretation) page.
+The application offers a seamless user experience with client-side navigation for fast page transitions.

 ## Features

-- **Display Quran Verse:** Shows Ayat Al-Kursi with translation and interpretation.
+- **Display Quran Verse:** Shows Ayat Al-Kursi along with its recitation and translation.
-- **Smooth Navigation:** Uses Next.js for client-side navigation, ensuring the browser doesn't need to reload when moving between pages.
+- **Smooth Navigation:** Utilizes Next.js for client-side routing, ensuring no page reloads when navigating.
-- **Interactive Elements:** Includes icons for navigating between the main verse page and the Tafseer page.
+- **Interactive Navigation:** Provides icons for easy navigation between the Quran verse and Tafseer pages.

 ## Technologies Used

-- Next.js
-- React
+- **Next.js:** React framework for server-rendered or statically-exported React applications.
+- **React:** JavaScript library for building user interfaces.
-- CSS Modules for styling
+- **CSS Modules:** Scoped CSS to style components.
-- LocalStorage API for task management (if applicable)
+- **Next.js Image Optimization:** For optimized image loading.

 ## Setup Instructions

+### Prerequisites

+- **Node.js**: Ensure you have Node.js installed (v12.x or later recommended).

+### Installation

 1. **Clone the Repository:**
    ```bash